ulysse31/CanCarControl/README.md

 # CanCarControl
 CanBus car control device: read, interpret &amp; inject CAN Bus messages on your car.
+The goal of this project is to play with the car, with a "DIY"/"Homemade" remote (other repo) in order to do stuff such as:
+* Locking/unlocking the car
+* Get the GPS infos
+* Enable/disable the warnings
+* Opening closing the windows
+* Get the windows and door status
+All this remotely (of course) within a range of 2/3 kilometers ^^" (thanks LoRa)

-This project uses :
+This project uses the following hardware:
 * A LuatOS ESP32-C3 board
 * A MCP2515 module board
 * A E220-400T22D board (or, any other 7 pin LoRa EByte module)
 * A LM2596S module board as power supply (regulated to 5V)

-The 6 pin connector feats the BMW e87 CID display connector.
+The 6 pin connector feats the BMW e87 CID display connector (this is for ease in my car, but fill free to take my schematics and make your own).

-for the schematics of CanCarControl, please visit:
+For the schematics of CanCarControl, please visit:

 https://oshwlab.com/ulysse31/espcan_car